 6. Water efficiency contributes greatly to energy savings.
 Less water used means less water heated and less water transported.
 Installing WaterSense-labeled faucet aerators in bathrooms, for example, helps save water and energy.

 7. Plumbing brings comfort and beauty to homes and lives.
 Kitchens and bathrooms not only serve functional purposes, they provide the refuge of comforting meals, soothing baths and restorative relaxation.

 8. The plumbing industry is a strong economic engine, providing jobs and livelihoods to millions of people around the world.

 9. The ability of plumbing and sanitation systems to deliver clean water and remove waste has protected populations from communicable disease throughout history.
-There is acknowledgement from many within the public health community that clean, drinkable water has likely protected more lives and extended life expectancy more than any medical advancement.
+There is an acknowledgement from many within the public health community that clean, drinkable water has likely protected more lives and extended life expectancy more than any medical advancement.
 Plumbing advancements continue to protect lives in developing nations.

 10. A future of water sustainability is an achievable prospect, as plumbing manufacturers work with allies in safe plumbing and water efficiency to find solutions.

 Did you learn about those plumbing matters above?